Back Pain Treatment in Wokingham

-Back pain is a common compliant characterised by local or referred pain, at the base of the lower back.
-In 1998, 40% of UK adults stated they had suffered from back pain lasting more than one day in the previous 12 months (Department of Health 1999).
+Back pain is a common compliant characterised by local or referred pain, at the base of the lower back, which can affect people's day to day life.
+In 1998, 40% of UK adults stated they had suffered from back pain lasting more than one day in the previous 12 months.

-Nearly 40% of UK back pain sufferers consulted their doctor; 10% visited a practitioner of complementary medicine (osteopaths, chiropractors and acupuncturists) (Department of Health 1999).
+Nearly 40% of UK back sufferers consulted their doctor; 10% visited a practitioner of complementary medicine (such as an acupuncturists) .

 Causes of back pain

-In orthodox terms lower back pain can be caused by a sprain, strain, osteoarthritis, ankylosing spondylitis, a neoplasm or a prolapsed intervertebral disk.
-From the viewpoint of Traditional Chinese Medicine (TCM), lower back pain is known as Yao Tong and can be caused by either; trauma leading to the stagnation of Qi and Blood, invasion by pathogenic Cold, Wind and Damp or a deficiency of Kidney Qi (Valaskatgis 1982).
-As a general rule, lower lumbar pain is closely related to the Kidney (Weng and Hwang 1981).
+As a general rule, lower lumbar pain is closely related to the Kidney.
 These conditions can be divided into excess or deficient syndromes.
-The invasion by pathogenic Cold and Damp is an excessive disorder resulting in the stagnation of Qi and Blood.
-Kidney Qi deficiency is a deficient syndrome (Maciocia 1998, p160).
+The invasion by Cold and Damp is an excessive disorder resulting in the stagnation of Qi and Blood.
+Kidney Qi deficiency is a deficient syndrome.
 In all these instances the end result is the stagnation of Qi and Blood, causing pain.

 Acupuncture for lower back pain